![]() |

 Fact Finder The Vendor Finance Provisions for any shortfall in the Purchase Price raise similar issues to a Retirement Strategy in which none of the Purchase Price can be funded by Insurance Proceeds.
 Retirement Strategy Please click the following link to see the Un-Funded Purchase Price Item of the Complete Succession Fact Finder that has been completed for a Retirement Strategy: TPD Strategy Please click the following link to see the Un-Funded Purchase Price Item of the Complete Succession Fact Finder that has been completed for a TPD Strategy which is partly funded by Insurance Cover:

-Standard IGS Legal Fee Includes Drafting of Vendor Finance Provisions The standard Fixed Legal Fee for all IGS Agreements entitles the Business to the drafting of Vendor Finance or other Provisions that deal with the payment of the Pre-agreed Purchase Price or any shortfall.
+Standard Clover Law Legal Fee Includes Drafting of Vendor Finance Provisions The standard Fixed Legal Fee for all Clover Law Agreements entitles the Business to the drafting of Vendor Finance or other Provisions that deal with the payment of the Pre-agreed Purchase Price or any shortfall.

 |